Merry Moor Winnett: Later career

-By the late 1970s, Winnett had won awards in every major photography competition in Florida.
-After relocating to North Carolina, she was surprised to win two of the top prizes in her first NC competition.
-During the next fourteen years, she gained international recognition and produced a prolific body of work with innovative techniques and thought-provoking imagery.
+By the late 1970s, Winnett had won awards in photography competitions in Florida.
+After relocating to North Carolina, she won two prizes in her first NC competition.
+During the next fourteen years, she gained international recognition and produced a body of work showcasing her techniques and imagery.

 Throughout her career, she used a 35 mm Minolta camera, model SRT 101, with a Minolta 21 mm lens along with Kodak Plus-X or infrared film.
 Winnett was inspired by a wide range of topics including physics, mythology, popular culture, botany, art history, and science fiction.

 Winnett's best known photographs were part of The Moon Series, also called Moonstruck.
 Over half of the photographs in this series were inspired by a class (The Moon, Fact and Fancy) that she team-taught at Guilford College in 1991.
 During this time, she was diagnosed with cancer at the age of 39.

 In her last two years, she continued to teach and produce photographs.
 In early 1994, after winning the Artist of the Year in Winston-Salem, she created a series of seventy-five handmade photographs titled Hurry Home.
 By using five different negatives and duplicating film, she constructed a large-format, master negative.
 Later, she made contact prints onto Agfa Portriga paper that were selectively toned with Berg Blue Toner and hand-tinted with Dr. Ph.
 Martin's Iridescent dyes.

 In 1989, Winnett was one of fifteen contemporary women photographers selected from a national search to be featured in the feminist journal The Creative Woman.
 This issue celebrated the 150th year since the invention of photography with tributes to some outstanding women photographers historically and currently.
 Winnett wrote her own summary, which revealed how and why she did her artwork.
 She described her techniques as gender-specific, especially her hand-stitching (sewing) and other decorative embellishments like sequins, ribbons, and metallic foils.
 She believed that male and female artists have different perspectives even when addressing similar concepts.

 Among her feminist artworks is And for Pangaea, a Moon, where she shows two powerful sorcerers/goddesses creating the Moon as participants in the creation of Earth.
 In Winnett's myth, the Moon's feminist symbolism as the Sun's companion is strengthened by an independent force, ruler of the night sky.

 Winnett made three copies of the complex photograph, And for Pangaea, a Moon.
 One is owned by the Smithsonian Museum of American Art and another is in the Guilford College Permanent Art Collection.
 Similar works are held at the Southeast Museum of Photography, Chrysler Museum of Art, and Asheville Art Museum.

 Stirring the imagination of her audience, a life-long goal for Winnett, was revealed to art reviewers such as Joanne Rodriguez.
 Winnett's archive contains correspondence with like-minded artists including Clarence John Laughlin and Ray Bradbury who recognized the essential nature of the arts in education and throughout life.